-In association with the RAF Flying Clubs’ Association (RAFFCA), the RAF Charitable Trust (RAFCT) welcomes applications from serving RAF Regular and Reserve Junior Ranks (JRs) for the 2017 Junior Rank Pilot Scholarship Scheme (JRPSS).
-The RAFCT Trustees are delighted to confirm that the number of scholarship places available for the 2017 Scheme has been increased to 30.
-Online applications, submitted through this webpage, will be accepted during the period 14 Nov 16 to 31 Jan 17 (inc).
+In association with the RAF Flying Clubs’ Association (RAFFCA), the RAF Charitable Trust (RAFCT) now welcomes applications from serving RAF Regular and Reserve Junior Ranks for the 2018 Junior Rank Pilot Scholarship Scheme (JRPSS).
+The RAFCT Trustees are delighted to confirm that 30 scholarship places will be awarded and hope that the 100th JRPSS scholar will achieve solo standard during the RAF’s Centenary Year.
+Applications will be accepted during the period 1 Dec 17 to 31 Jan 18 (inc) only.
 Applications received after this period will not be considered.

 For once you have tasted flight you will walk the earth with your eyes turned skywards, for there you have been and there you will long to returnLeonardo Da Vinci